johnpuddephatt/leedscommunityhomes/_drafts/staff-vacancy-community-led-housing-clh-advisor.md

 ---
 layout: post
-title: Staff Vacancy - Community Led Housing (CLH) Advisor
+title: We're hiring!!!
+Community Led Housing Advisor
 date: 2019-11-03 00:00:00 +0000
 image: "/uploads/2019/11/01/IMG_3423.jpg"
 tags: []

 ---
-**Leeds Community Homes is growing - and we want to recruit a new Community Led Housing (CLH) Advisor to join out team.**
+**Leeds Community Homes is growing - and we want to recruit a new Community Led Housing Advisor to join out team.**

 #### About the job .......